Find an expert

 The Phase III randomised controlled trial of Sofosbuvir and Velpatasvir in patients with chronic hepatitis C genotype 3 infection.
 This was published in the New England Journal of Medicine and is now the standard of care for the vast majority of patients with chronic hepatitis C.

-Prof Jeffrey Rosenfeld is a Senior Neurosurgeon in the Department of Neurosurgery at The Alfred, and Director of the Monash Institute of Medical Engineering (MIME).
+Prof Jeffrey V. Rosenfeld is Senior Neurosurgeon in the Department of Neurosurgery at The Alfred, and Professor of Surgery, Monash University.

 His research interests are on improving the outcome for patients with traumatic brain injury and restoring sight to blind individuals using bionic vision, a wireless electrode interface with the brain.

 He is also a Fellow of the Australian Academy of Health and Medical Sciences, the Australian Academy Technological Sciences and Engineering, and an International Fellow of the American Association of Neurological Surgeons and the American College of Surgeons.

 Prof Mark Shackleton is the Director of Oncology at The Alfred.

 After training in medical oncology at the Ludwig Institute in Melbourne, Prof Shackleton undertook PhD studies at the Walter and Eliza Hall Institute of Medical Research and post -doctoral work at the University of Michigan, USA.